slideloft/new-docs/run-api-server/running.md

 ### Managing Storage for Historical Data

 Over time, the recorded network history will grow unbounded, increasing storage used by the database.
-Expansion needs sufficient disk space to expand the data ingested from Stellar Core.
+Expansion needs sufficient disk space to expand the data ingested from Bantu Core.
 Unless you need to maintain a [history archive](../run-core-node/publishing-history-archives.md), you may configure Expansion to only retain a certain number of ledgers in the database.
 This is done using the `--history-retention-count` flag or the `HISTORY_RETENTION_COUNT` environment variable.
 Set the value to the number of recent ledgers you wish to keep around, and every hour the Expansion subsystem will reap expired data.
 Alternatively, you may execute the command `Expansion db reap` to force a collection.

-### Surviving Stellar Core Downtime
+### Surviving Bantu Core Downtime

-Expansion tries to maintain a gap-free window into the history of the Stellar network.
+Expansion tries to maintain a gap-free window into the history of the Bantu network.
 This reduces the number of edge cases that Expansion-dependent software must deal with in an attempt to make the integration process simpler.
-To maintain a gap-free history, Expansion needs access to all of the metadata produced by Stellar Core in the process of closing a ledger, and there are instances when this metadata can be lost.
-Usually, this loss of metadata occurs because the Stellar Core node went offline and performed a catchup operation when restarted.
+To maintain a gap-free history, Expansion needs access to all of the metadata produced by Bantu Core in the process of closing a ledger, and there are instances when this metadata can be lost.
+Usually, this loss of metadata occurs because the Bantu Core node went offline and performed a catchup operation when restarted.

-To ensure that the metadata required by Expansion is maintained, you have several options: You may either set the `CATCHUP_COMPLETE` Stellar Core configuration option to `true` or configure `CATCHUP_RECENT` to determine the amount of time your Stellar Core can be offline without having to rebuild your Expansion database.
+To ensure that the metadata required by Expansion is maintained, you have several options: You may either set the `CATCHUP_COMPLETE` Bantu Core configuration option to `true` or configure `CATCHUP_RECENT` to determine the amount of time your Bantu Core can be offline without having to rebuild your Expansion database.

-Unless your node is a [Full Validator which publishes an archive](../run-core-node/index.md#full-validator) we _do not_ recommend using the `CATCHUP_COMPLETE` method, as this will force Stellar Core to apply every transaction from the beginning of the ledger, which will take an ever increasing amount of time.
+Unless your node is a [Full Validator which publishes an archive](../run-core-node/index.md#full-validator) we _do not_ recommend using the `CATCHUP_COMPLETE` method, as this will force Bantu Core to apply every transaction from the beginning of the ledger, which will take an ever increasing amount of time.
 Instead, we recommend you set the `CATCHUP_RECENT` config value.
 To do this, determine how long of a downtime you would like to survive \(expressed in seconds\) and divide by ten.
 This roughly equates to the number of ledgers that occur within your desired grace period since ledgers roughly close at a rate of one every ten seconds.
-With this value set, Stellar Core will replay transactions for ledgers that are recent enough, ensuring that the metadata needed by Expansion is present.
+With this value set, Bantu Core will replay transactions for ledgers that are recent enough, ensuring that the metadata needed by Expansion is present.

 ### Correcting Gaps in Historical Data

 In the section above, we mentioned that Expansion _tries_ to maintain a gap-free window.
-Unfortunately, it cannot directly control the state of stellar-core and [so gaps may form](https://www.stellar.org/developers/software/known-issues.html#gaps-detected) due to extended down time.
+Unfortunately, it cannot directly control the state of Bantu-core and [so gaps may form](https://www.Bantu.org/developers/software/known-issues.html#gaps-detected) due to extended down time.
 When a gap is encountered, Expansion will stop ingesting historical data and complain loudly in the log with error messages \(log lines will include "ledger gap detected"\).
-To resolve this situation, you must re-establish the expected state of the Stellar Core database and purge historical data from Expansion's database.
+To resolve this situation, you must re-establish the expected state of the Bantu Core database and purge historical data from Expansion's database.
 We leave the details of this process up to the reader as it is dependent upon your operating needs and configuration, but we offer one potential solution:

-We recommend you configure the HISTORY\_RETENTION\_COUNT in Expansion to a value less than or equal to the configured value for CATCHUP\_RECENT in Stellar Core.
+We recommend you configure the HISTORY\_RETENTION\_COUNT in Expansion to a value less than or equal to the configured value for CATCHUP\_RECENT in Bantu Core.
 Given this situation, any downtime that would cause a ledger gap will require a downtime greater than the amount of historical data retained by Expansion.
 To re-establish continuity:

 1. Stop Expansion.
 2. Run `Expansion db reap` to clear the historical database.
-3. Clear the cursor for Expansion by running `stellar-core -c "dropcursor?id=Expansion"` \(ensure capitilization is maintained\).
+3. Clear the cursor for Expansion by running `Bantu-core -c "dropcursor?id=Expansion"` \(ensure capitilization is maintained\).
-4. Clear ledger metadata from before the gap by running `stellar-core -c "maintenance?queue=true"`.
+4. Clear ledger metadata from before the gap by running `Bantu-core -c "maintenance?queue=true"`.
 5. Restart Expansion.

 ### Some endpoints are not available during state ingestion